Legal analysis webinar on the differences between work accidents in the General Regime and RETA

 Notable jurisprudence

-The presentation included a technical analysis of key sentences that illustrate the complexity of recognition of workplace accidents in the RETA:
+The presentation included a technical analysis of key rulings that illustrate the complexity of the recognition of occupational accidents in the RETA:

 • STSJ of Castilla y León, rec.
 441/2022: establishes the requirements for a self-employed person to prove that a traffic accident derives from their professional activity.

-• STS No. 479/2023: in cases of multiple activity, the same injury can be classified as a work accident in the RGSS and as a common illness in the RETA.
+• STS No. 479/2023: in cases of multiple activities, the same injury can be classified as a work accident in the RGSS and as a common illness in the RETA.

-• STSJ de Canarias No. 192/2023: excludes as a work accident that suffered by a self-employed person, a physiotherapist, during a break.
+• STSJ de Canarias No. 192/2023: excludes as a work accident the one suffered by a self-employed person, a physiotherapist, during a break.

-• STSJ of Andalusia No. 2485/2019: confirms that the presumption of employment in the RETA does not apply, placing the burden of proof on the worker.
+• STSJ of Andalusia No. 2485/2019: confirms that the presumption of employment does not apply in the RETA, placing the burden of proof on the worker.

 Paradigmatic cases were also addressed, such as that of a freelance photographer (STSJ Madrid no. 12/2023) whose accident while traveling was recognized as work-related, and that of a painter (STSJ Castilla y León, Sentence 840/2023) whose trip to budget for a work was the subject of legal debate.